 Cooking Beef Stew in the Oven

 Dutch ovens retain heat really well, so it’s a great vessel for cooking large batch dishes, such as beef stew.
+After a lot of testing in my own kitchen, this Dutch oven beef stew turns out incredibly very fall-apart tender and rich.
+Every single time!

 - All-purpose flour: To thicken the stew.
 Watery and thin stews are a no-no!